How to Make Your Company Succeed at Innovation

-Considering all that has been said and written (a search on Amazon.com for “innovation” yields over 100’000 results) on innovation, one would think we have figured it out by now.
-Yet, companies are still struggling to succeed at innovation, and executives keep on expressing their frustration with the results, or rather lack thereof their innovation efforts yield.
-For a lot of companies, all the innovation workshops, innovation labs, design thinking studios, etc. have not had a major impact.
-The main problem with most approaches I observe is that they try to outsource innovation.
+Considering all that has been said and written (a search on Amazon.com for “innovation” yields over 100,000 results) on innovation, one would think we have figured it out by now.
+Yet, companies are still struggling to succeed at innovation, and executives keep on expressing their frustration with the results or, rather, lack thereof, their innovation efforts yield.
+For a lot of companies, all the innovation workshops, innovation labs, design thinking studios, etc., have not had a major impact.
+The main problem with most approaches is that they try to outsource innovation.
 You either outsource it to consultants, or to a lab or a studio, which creates all sorts of problems (“not invented here”, “us vs. them”, “too far away from our business”), but mostly these approaches do not help to make your company, your organization, and your people better at innovation.
 Hence, despite all the efforts, the results and impact are not materializing.

 Solving the corporate innovation challenges (see graph above) requires you to take a holistic approach.
 A single solution won’t do.
 This article outlines a framework to think holistically about your innovation efforts.
 Subsequent articles will go into the details of each area.

 01 — DEFINE YOUR INNOVATION STRATEGY

 First, you need to take a strategic approach to innovation.
 I often talk about “strategic innovation,” by which I mean, taking a strategic approach to innovation, and a more innovative approach to strategy altogether.
 The objective of strategic innovation is innovating new businesses and strategies for the future; it is about innovation-driven growth and renewal.